What can we help you with?

 Trading Alerts are designed to inform you whenever a motif you own reaches a specific value.

-From your Motif dashboard scroll over “Trading” tab at the top of the page and select “Trading Alerts”.
+From the “Trading” menu at the top of the page, select “Trading Alerts”.

 Trading Alerts can be set up to notify you via email and text message.
 Once a Trading Alert reaches the trigger value, you will be notified via the methods you selected.